mangrovedao/mangrove.js/README.md

 For the Mangrove contracts in `mangrove-solidity`, we extract a doc-site from the rich documentation in the contract files.
 This is published at [code.mangrove.exchange](https://code.mangrove.exchange).

 # Prerequisites
 You must have [Yarn 2](https://yarnpkg.com/) installed, as this monorepo uses [Yarn 2 workspaces](https://yarnpkg.com/features/workspaces) to manage dependencies and run commands on multiple packages.
 You must also have [Node.js](https://nodejs.org/en/) 14.14+.
+You also need [foundry](https://book.getfoundry.sh/getting-started/installation.html).

 # Usage
 The following sections describe the most common use cases in this monorepo.
 For more details on how to use Yarn and Yarn workspaces, see the [Yarn 2 CLI documentation](https://yarnpkg.com/cli/install).